 UPDATE – Feb 26, 2016 – Surrey, BC

-We note that in addition to the removed BRT link, the City had, without warning, removed 4km of proposed Light Rail and 3 previously proposed Light Rail stops at: King George Blvd & 64th Ave; King George Blvd and Highway 10; and 104th Ave and 156th St, all of which were present in a previous version of the rapid transit map used by the city.
+We note that in addition to the removed BRT link, the City has, without warning, removed 4km of proposed Light Rail and 3 previously proposed Light Rail stops at: King George Blvd & 64th Ave; King George Blvd. and Highway 10; and 104th Ave. and 156th St., all of which were present in a previous version of the rapid transit map used by the city.

 SkyTrain for Surrey encourages all observers to continue regarding the lack of clarity as to whether South Surrey will get rapid transit to be a major issue.
 We are now raising new questions after City responses, including: